๐Ÿพ Colorado Pet Forms: Pet Agreement Addendum Lease Extension Bedbug Disclosure All CO Forms

 Service Animals and Emotional Support Animals โ€” Federal Protections

-Under the Federal Fair Housing Act (42 U.S.C. ยง3604(f)), service animals trained to perform tasks for a person with a disability, and emotional support animals prescribed by a licensed healthcare provider, are reasonable accommodations โ€” not pets.
-They are exempt from pet fees, pet deposits, pet rent, breed restrictions, weight limits, and species restrictions.
-Landlords may request documentation (limited scope under HUD guidance) but may NOT require special training certificates for ESAs or charge fees.
+Under the Federal Fair Housing Act (42 U.S.C. ยง3604(f)), service animals trained to perform tasks for a person with a disability, and emotional support animals prescribed by a licensed healthcare provider, are handled as reasonable accommodations rather than as pets where the accommodation may be necessary to give a person with a disability equal opportunity to use and enjoy the dwelling.
+Where that is so, they are not subject to pet fees, pet deposits, pet rent, breed restrictions, weight limits, or species restrictions.
+A landlord may request documentation of the disability and the disability-related need where these are not obvious, but may not require special training certificates for ESAs or charge fees.
 The Department of Justice administers ADA protections for service animals in public accommodations; HUD administers FHA protections for housing.

 Best Practices